 Treated lumber is by the most commonly used decking material due to the materials classic beauty and low cost point.
 Pressure treated lumber features a chemical treatment that makes the wood deck boards more resistant to common problems such as bug infestations, water damage, and rot.

-Pressure-treated decking can last for decades and significantly cut down initial project costs, however, the maintenance level on pressure treated decking is high.
+Pressure-treated decking can cut down initial project costs - however, the maintenance level on pressure treated decking is high.
 Treated deck boards require an annual painting or staining to protect against damaging moisture and insects as well as to keep your decking looking good.

-Enviromentally-friendly, gorgeous, and cost-effective, wood deck tiles are a wonderful choice to cover or resurface an outdoor space such as patios, decks, and poolhouse areas on a budget.
-Hardwood deck tiles create outdoor living spaces for your home in a quick, inexpensive manner.
+Environmentally-friendly, gorgeous, and cost-effective, composite deck tiles and wood deck tiles are a wonderful choice to cover or resurface an outdoor space such as patios, decks, and poolhouse areas on a budget.

 Wood deck tiles are generally crafted in Hardwood, Cedar, Ipe, Mahogany, and Teak wood materials for a solid outdoor floor surface that's also visually appealing and stable.
-Deck tiles are available in the sizes of: 2 ft x 2 ft, 2 ft x 4 ft, 2 ft x 6 ft, or 2 ft x 8 ft to perfectly complete your outdoor space.Shop Wood Deck Tiles
+Composite deck tiles, like those from NewTechWood, are made of the same durable, low-maintenance composite material that makes composite decking such a great long-term deck material option.Shop Deck Tiles

 7. Cedar Decking

 Another popular decking choice throughout the United States is standard Cedar deck boards.
 Featuring a richer, warmer coloring than common pressure-treated pine decking, Cedar lumber delivers a red tone to your outdoor living space.
 With natural beauty and a resistant feel, Cedar deck flooring is quite durable for a natural and vulnerable wood and will typically last in good shape for around 15-20 years if taken proper care of.